josephsl/wintenApps/readme.md

 ## Microsoft Edge

-* Notifications such as file downloads and various webpage alerts are now announced.
-Most of these scenarios are now part of NVDA 2017.3.
+* Notifications such as file downloads and various webpage alerts are announced.

 ## Modern keyboard